Need help? Contact us or call us on

 See also specific MHRA guidance on:

-Once manufacturers and/or UKRPs have registered themselves and their devices with MHRA, registrants’ name, address, and device information are added to the Public Access Database for Medical Device Registration.
+Once manufacturers and/or UKRPs have registered themselves and their devices with MHRA, registrants’ name, address, and device information are added to the Public Access Registration Database (PARD) for Medical Device Registration.
 Basic search functionality allows searches by Medical Device Type or Manufacturer Name.
 Advanced Search functionality allows searches by:

 • Manufacturer Name